 First day.
 15th April – Testing Newton’s Law

 It was a glorious April day.
 Warm sun, with just enough chill on the breeze to remind that we are still nearer the equinox than the solstice.
 Perfect for watching cricket this early in the season.
 So it felt in my Somerset garden ten minutes or so before the start of play.
-The expanse of the Quantocks beyond the Lord Ian Botham and River Stands visible on my laptop and the bright blue sky dappled with a legion of sheer-white tufts of cotton wool cloud suggested it must be so at the Cooper Associates County Ground too.
-The Blackdowns, also bathed in sun, and looking on through the window from beyond my laptop added to the lifting of the spirits which always accompanies the start of a County Championship match on such a day.
+The expanse of the Quantocks beyond the Lord Ian Botham and River Stands visible on my laptop and the bright blue sky dappled with a legion of sheer-white tufts of cloud suggested it must be so at the Cooper Associates County Ground too.
+The Blackdowns, also bathed in sun, and looking on through the window beyond my laptop added to the lifting of the spirits which always accompanies the start of a County Championship match on such a day.

-Tom Abell joined Banton who in his next over drove Higgins straight back to the Trescothick Pavilion boundary.
+Tom Abell joined Banton who in his next over drove Higgins straight back to the Trescothick Pavilion.
 It was a stroke which would have brought gasps of delight from some in the crowd were there a crowd to gasp.
-Banton had begun before Lammonby departed with what appeared to be little more than a push which took the ball to the Somerset Stand boundary as its ranks of empty seats looked on, a stark reminder of the times we live in.
+Banton had begun before Lammonby departed with what appeared to be little more than a push.
+It took the ball to the Somerset Stand boundary as its ranks of empty seats looked on, a stark reminder of the times we live in.
 Banton plays with a natural ease and keeps the score moving, an off drive for three just short of the Lord Ian Botham Stand was as good an example as any.
 A natural ease perhaps, but batting was not easy in spite of the progress Banton was making.

 Sometimes an innings can hinge on a moment.
 Perhaps Somerset’s hinged on that declined appeal, for after it the feel and shape of the innings changed.
 After the first 110 runs had come in 40 overs for 5 wickets, the next 116 came in 30 overs in one partnership.
 A cricket ball is softer in its second 40 overs than it is in its first 40 and possibly that had something to do with the change.
-What is certain is that Davies and Craig Overton had something to do with it.
+What is certain is that Davies and Overton had something to do with it.
 Whatever switch it was that was flicked, batting suddenly looked easier.
 Davies began by steering Payne neatly behind square for four to where the old Stragglers used to be.
-Such a stroke would have given much relief to any ghosts from days gone by who still watch from there, and Somerset were in need of such relief.
+It was a stroke which would have given much relief to any ghosts from days gone by who still watch from there, and Somerset were in need of relief.